favioCesarJuan/carestino-paint/README.md

 ## Getting Started

-This project is set up to run with Next.js 15.3.1 and includes support for Turbopack, TypeScript, and Tailwind CSS for rapid development and styling.
+This project is set up to run with Next.js 15.3.1 and includes support for Turbopack, and Tailwind CSS for rapid development and styling.

 To get a local copy up and running, follow the steps below.